ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 Set it to `false` if you have multiple older versions of content and need to avoid performance drops when publishing.

-When you set the value to `false`, run [`ibexa:content:cleanup-versions`](#removing-old-versions) periodically to make sure that Content item versions that exceed the limit are removed.
+When you set the value to `false`, run [`ibexa:content:cleanup-versions`](#removing-old-versions) periodically to make sure that content item versions that exceed the limit are removed.

 ### Removing old versions